Laurent Peyrelade

-Laurent Peyrelade (born 7 April 1970) is a French football manager and former player.
+Laurent Peyrelade (born 7 April 1970) is a French football manager and former player who is the head coach of club Bastia.
 He played as a forward.

 Managerial career

 On 16 May 2015, Peyrelade became the manager of Rodez AF.
 On 4 April 2019, he helped manage Rodez into the Ligue 2 for the first time in 26 years.
 Peyrelade managed Rodez to finishes of 16th, 15th, and 17th in his three full seasons with the club in the second tier before his sacking in November 2022, with Rodez in the relegation positions.

 Personal life

 Peyrelade's managed his son Alexis Peyrelade while at Rodez.